 What makes your vacation rental unique?

 Working out what it is that makes your property special and why guests would prefer your rental over your competitors’ properties is key to your marketing strategy.
-Once you know your USP or unique selling proposition, you can highlight this in your messages to promote your property to the guest profiles you identified above.
+Once you know your unique selling proposition, or USP, you can highlight this in your messaging to promote your property to the guest profiles you identified above.

 Rather than copying what a competitor is saying about their rental, focus on the things that guests will appreciate about your property and that set yours apart.